WillJarvis-Cross/pytheas-WindsorLGBTQ/README.md

 ## Deployment

-To deploy to S3, run:
+To deploy to S3, there are some requirements:

-    $ npm run deploy
+-Install AWS CLI and configure your profile: `aws configure --profile <PROFILE_NAME>` -Install Terraform
+-Make sure the deploy.sh script is executable: `chmod +x deploy.sh` Then run `npm run deploy` to deploy your changes to S3.
 This creates a build using ansible, then pushes to S3